containers/podman/contrib/cirrus/README.md

 ### ``special_testing_cgroupv2`` Task

-Use the latest Fedora release with the required kernel options pre-set for exercising cgroups v2 with podman integration tests.
+Use the latest Fedora release with the required kernel options pre-set for exercising cgroups v2 with Podman integration tests.
 Also depends on having `SPECIALMODE` set to 'cgroupv2`